Some “Trainers” Shouldn’t Train on SEO – My Experience at an SEO Seminar

 She continued to define the differences between SEO and Adwords which was fine, she even spoke about the importance of adding Google Webmaster Tools and Google Analytics to your site with a quick overview on how to implement it.

 It wasn’t until she began talking about strategies on how to make your website rank organically, that I began to understand the gap in knowledge between so-called “SEO Experts”.
 Now I don’t call myself an expert by any means, if my clients decide to dub me with such an honor then a great thank you to them.
-But personally this industry is always changing, so it’s not a matter of being an expert but being on top of these changes and reflecting them on your marketing strategies to continue to be successful.
+But personally, this industry is always changing, so it’s not a matter of being an expert but being on top of these changes and reflecting these shifts within your marketing strategies to continue on-going success.

 This is what I didn’t agree with: